 NOW, THEREFORE, in consideration of the premises and the mutual covenants and agreements herein contained, the parties hereto agree as follows:

 1. Scope of Work.
 Independent shall furnish and pay for all labor, supervision, tools, technical capability, transportation, material(s), and supplies and all other items or accessories necessary for Independent to design, install, and construct the Collection Facilities (the "Work") which are capable of moving the Owner's Daily Deliverability of Gas as such term is defined in the Field Services Agreement by and among Enron Midstream Services, L.L.C., SBLLC and Independent dated August ___, 1999 (the "Field Services Agreement").
-The layout of the Collection Facilities The construction and material shall be as set forth on Exhibit A hereto. specifications shall be as set forth in Exhibit B hereto.
-Exhibit A and Exhibit B hereto shall be provided and updated periodically as necessary by Independent and subject to the approval of Enron Capital & Trade Resources Corp., as a member of SBLLC, which approval shall not be unreasonably withheld.
+The layout of the Collection Facilities and construction and material specification shall be as set forth on Exhibit A hereto.
+Exhibit A hereto shall be provided and updated periodically as necessary by Independent and subject to the approval of Enron Capital & Trade Resources Corp., as a member of SBLLC, which approval shall not be unreasonably withheld.

 2. In-Service Date.
-Independent shall commence the Work as soon reasonably possibly after portions or all of the SBLLC well locations and the terminus of the Collection Facilities have been identified by Independent, as operator for SBLLC, and Enron Midstream Services, L.L.C., respectively.
+Independent shall commence the Work as soon reasonably possible after portions or all of the SBLLC well locations and the terminus of the Collection Facilities have been identified by Independent, as operator for SBLLC, and Enron Midstream Services, L.L.C., respectively.
 The Collection Facilities shall be installed by Independent in segments in coordination with well completion by SBLLC taking into consideration the necessary lead times to insure that upon well completion, the well(s) are able to begin production through the Collection Facilities within a commercially reasonable period.
-Independent acknowledges that such time requirements are both reasonable and realistic.

 3. Term.
 This Agreement shall commence on the Effective Date and shall continue until final acceptance of the Work by SBLLC.